-Being a frugal mom living on one income I wanted to share my best tips with you to have a frugal but fun Easter that you and your family can enjoy.
+Being a frugal mom and raising a family on one income I want to share my best frugal Easter ideas and tips with you so you too can have a frugal Easter that you and your family enjoy.

 To see the Easter Bunny for free we have been creative in the past.
 We have been able to see and get pictures with the Easter Bunny for free at a children’s consignment shop, a local grocery store and a local party store.
 Keep your eyes open when you are out in the community as places will normally advertise these types of events.

 If you aren’t able to get a picture of your children with the Easter Bunny, the next best thing is catching a picture of him in your house.
 There is a free phone app that allows you to do just that.
 It is called Catch a Character.
 It is totally free.
 You can also use it for Santa and Tooth Fairy.

 Easter Egg Hunts that are Budget Friendly

 It is very easy and frugal to have your own Easter egg hunt.
 Either in your backyard or in your house, if the weather is an issue or you don’t have a yard.

 Shopping at a dollar store or a dollar section of a bigger store is a great place to find plastic eggs and goodies to fill them with.
 We also like to fill some with change or dollar bills.

 Get together with neighbors or friends and work together to pitch in and make a bigger egg hunt.
 A little harder this year, but still doable with safety measures in place.

 Check resources in your neighborhood.
 Many churches offer free Easter egg hunts.
 We have also been to ones put on by a nursing home, a community group of volunteers, and grocery stores.